abhitekula/TankTrouble/README.md

 4. Once it is done compiling run 'make RunRelease' in the current directory or navigate to the bin/ directory and run the TankTrouble executable.

-## If you just want to start playing run the precompiled binary (Tested on linux)
+## If you just want to start playing run the precompiled binary (Linux)

 1. Download the zip of the repository and unzip it.

 2. Navigate to the TankTrouble/bin/ folder and run the TankTrouble executable.

+## If you just want to start playing run the precompiled binary (Windows)

+1. Download the zip of the repository and unzip it.

+2. Navigate to the TankTrouble/bin/ folder and run TankTrouble.exe

 ## Instructions